network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 Test Bundles
 ============

 A test bundle contains one ore more tests that are logically related to each other.
-For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc. These tests are defined by the individual fields for each entry in `test_data`.
+For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc. These tests are defined by the individual fields for each entry in ``test_data``.
 If all fields are present, all tests are executed.
-If the field is missing, the test is skipped: In the example on BGP neighbors below, ``R2`` only has a test that checks if its neighbor is down (``is_up: false``).
-All other tests whose fields are missing will be shown as "skipped" in the results.
+If the field is missing, the test will be shown as "skipped" in the results.
+In the example on BGP neighbors below, ``R2`` only has a test that checks if its neighbor is down (``is_up: false``).

 This section contains all test bundles which have been implemented in NUTS, you can incorporate them in your own bundles.
 They can be executed with the command ``$ pytest <test>.yaml`` from your project root.